 Field Collaborations are those that require data or sample collection from the field sites and may also include deployment of a collaborator.
 We expect that these generally also include an Intellectual Collaboration, likely after sample/data collection and analysis.
 All LTER sites are meant to be open to others to work at the same locations and the MCM LTER is no different.
-However, these collaborations are more rare than Intellectual Collaborations because more resources are involved.
+However, these collaborations are rarer than Intellectual Collaborations because they involve more resources.
 They are nonetheless valuable in advancing science and contributing to testing our hypotheses.
 Some potential collaborators seek to jump to this type first.
 As such, it is important to consider a few things.

 First and foremost, we cannot act as an agent for scientists to work around NSF.
 A lot can be done with analyses from field samples these days (and this capability is only increasing), and arguably, science can be advanced through novel analyses of field samples.
 However, our science team is funded to conduct the science that was approved and funded by the NSF.
 Therefore, we should only be collecting samples and analyzing them if these help test the hypotheses of the grant with which the fieldwork is associated.
 Field collaborations are opportunities to enhance our ability to test our hypotheses with colleagues who have expertise beyond our own.
 The appearance of us acting to collect and hand off samples for someone else’s science puts our entire project at risk, and that is unacceptable to us (and the NSF).
 Potential collaborators must demonstrate to us how their proposed work would fit into tests of our current hypotheses (refer to the MCM-V Research Hypotheses), and then it is incumbent upon us (likely 1 or 2 PIs, plus collaborators) to attempt to integrate the findings into our MCM LTER research activities and products.
-Field collaborators are also required to provide their collected data for us to include in our MCM LTER database (with the exception of huge data files that can be preserved and archived in other places, e.g., GenBank, to which we could provide a link).
+Field collaborators are also required to submit their collected data to us for inclusion in the MCM LTER database.

 Secondly, we are, by design, a small research team.
 Our LTER budget has to stretch to cover science costs, scientific personnel costs (grad students, postdocs, techs), and monitoring costs.
 All LTER sites have a dual mandate to monitor their ecosystems and to conduct the highest level of ecosystem research.
 We are allocated 31 slots to the ice each year and those are spread out across 6 science teams within our project.
 We cannot afford techs and students in many cases, so students are required to conduct both monitoring and science activities.
 For example, our stream team is often made up of graduate students (likely only 1 or 2 are funded by the project, others might be paid volunteers) who spend most of their 3 month deployment gauging streams and keeping our stream gauge network running.
 Somewhere in that time, they are also able to collect samples, conduct experiments, etc. to support their theses or dissertations.
 No one comes down to conduct science alone, each group also manages a large monitoring program.